analyticascent/confounder/README.md

 &nbsp;

-## The Concept in Theory
+## Confounder in Theory and Practice

 *Conceptually* this project follows the following procedural steps for any given topic of research:

-* List all potential confounders that should have been controlled for in a study or article making a causal claim
+* **Feature Engineering:** List confounders that should have been accounted for in passages
-* Determine what keywords or raw text patterns are associated with accounting for those confounders (or failing to)
+* **Training Corpus:** Create a CSV file with text of articles labeled by errors/omissions made
-* Write scripts which will check for the absense or presence of those phrases and/or text patterns in passages
+* **Coding & Execution:** Read the CSV file into an Ipython notebook coded to classify the text

 Right now, testing is under way with the use of an IPython notebook that converts sample studies into document-term matrices which are then analyzed by a multinomial naive Bayes classifier in Scikit-Learn.
 Studies featured in a meta-analysis on a given topic will be used as a train/test set.